Cyclic compound: Heterocyclic compounds

-Cyclic compounds that have both carbon and non-carbon atoms present are termed heterocyclic compounds; alternatively the name can refer to inorganic cyclic compounds, such as siloxanes and borazines, that have more than one type of atom in their rings.
+A heterocyclic compound is a cyclic compound that has atoms of at least two different elements as members of its ring(s).
+Cyclic compounds that have both carbon and non-carbon atoms present are heterocyclic carbon compounds, and the name refers to inorganic cyclic compounds as well (e.g., siloxanes, which contain only silicon and oxygen in the rings, and borazines, which contain only boron and nitrogen in the rings).
 Hantzsch–Widman nomenclature is recommended by the IUPAC for naming heterocycles, but many common names remain in regular use.

 Macrocycles

 The term macrocycle is used for compounds having a rings of 8 or more atoms.
-Macrocycles may be fully carbocyclic, heterocyclic but having limited heteroatoms (e.g., in lactones and lactams), or be rich in heteroatoms and displaying significant symmetry (e.g., in the case of chelating macrocycles).
+Macrocycles may be fully carbocyclic (rings containing only carbon atoms, e.g. cyclooctane), heterocyclic containing both carbon and non-carbon atoms (e.g. lactones and lactams containing rings of 8 or more atoms), or non-carbon (containing only non-carbon atoms in the rings, e.g. borazine).
+Heterocycles with carbon in the rings may have limited non-carbon atoms in their rings (e.g., in lactones and lactams whose rings are rich in carbon but have limited number of non-carbon atoms), or be rich in non-carbon atoms and displaying significant symmetry (e.g., in the case of chelating macrocycles).
 Macrocycles can access a number of stable conformations, with preference to reside in conformations that minimize transannular nonbonded interactions within the ring (e.g., with the chair and chair-boat being more stable than the boat-boat conformation for cyclooctane, because of the interactions depicted by the arcs shown).
 Medium rings (8-11 atoms) are the most strained, with between 9-13 (kcal/mol) strain energy, and analysis of factors important in the conformations of larger macrocycles can be modeled using medium ring conformations.
 Conformational analysis of odd-membered rings suggests they tend to reside in less symmetrical forms with smaller energy differences between stable conformations.